hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 - **Measure change over time**: Tracking how narratives evolve — across repeated studies or advocacy campaigns — could help observe whether certain framings gain or lose prominence.
 This might support both strategic reflection (for advocates seeking feedback on their efforts) and broader research on how public conversations shift around key issues.

-To see what this might look like in practice, I ran two small experiments.
-One asks how India's largest English-language newspapers talk about air pollution — who gets blamed, and who doesn't.
-The other examines how European political parties frame animal welfare in their manifestos.
+To see what this might look like in practice, I ran three experiments:

+- [Example 1: Air pollution causes in Delhi, India](#example-1-air-pollution-causes-in-delhi-india): identifying gaps between media coverage and scientific evidence on pollution sources
+- [Example 2: Grand National protest](#example-2-did-the-grand-national-protest-shift-media-framing): testing whether Animal Rising's 2023 disruption had a lasting effect on media framing
+- [Example 3: Animal welfare in EU party manifestos](#example-3-animal-welfare-in-european-political-manifestos): mapping how parties across Europe talk about animal welfare and where framings differ

 ## Example 1: Air pollution causes in Delhi, India